U.S. East Coast jet fuel costs soar on shortage fears

 HIGH MARGINS

-Refiners spent most of 2020 blending excess jet fuel into their diesel pool or refining it further into gasoline as the coronavirus pandemic put a severe dent into air travel.
+Refiners spent most of 2020 blending excess jet fuel into their diesel pool or refining it further into gasoline as the coronavirus pandemic severely hit air travel.
 Demand for jet fuel is now about 5% below 2019 levels, according to data from the U.S. Energy Information Administration.

-But U.S. distillate inventories are currently about 20% below the pre-pandemic five-year average for the 2015-2019 period, compared with deficits of 11% in crude and 1% in gasoline.
+But U.S. distillate inventories are currently about 20% below the average for the 2015-2019 pre-pandemic period, compared with deficits of 11% in crude and 1% in gasoline.

-Western European refiners are unable to make up the gap in supply due to their own constraints - Russia is a major exporter of middle distillates like jet fuel to Europe.
+Western European refiners are unable to fill the gap in supply due to their own constraints - Russia is a major exporter of middle distillates like jet fuel to Europe.

-U.S. trading partners in Asia and the Middle East are incentivized to send barrels to the West Coast instead of the East Coast, according to Zachary Rogers, director of refining and biofuels at Rapidan Energy Group.
+U.S. trading partners in Asia and the Middle East prefer to send barrels to the West Coast instead of the East Coast, according to Zachary Rogers, director of refining and biofuels at Rapidan Energy Group.

 The spread between heating oil and U.S. crude futures HOc1-CLc1 is $43.55, compared with $15.50 a year ago, according to Reuters data.
 Jet fuel is heavily aligned with heating oil as they are both middle distillates.